similarweb/statusbay/docs/developers/getting-started.md

 # Getting started

-This document describes how to setup your local development environment.
+This document describes how to setup your local development environment for StatusBay development.

 ## Preparation